Google introduced Performance Max campaigns towards the end of 2021 and they took the world by storm, particularly for eCommerce stores.

 - Work together with automation

 I believe they can be very useful for someone with an ecommerce store that has limited or no Google Ads experience as they are easy to setup.
 However, they don’t guarantee profit and still require optimisation to improve.
+By automating various aspects of digital advertising, Performance Max campaigns can save time and resources for advertisers while delivering better performance and results.

 What are the Cons of Performance Max?